swissup/swissup.github.io/m2/extensions/richsnippets/troubleshooting.md

 ![Structured data mpn](/images/m2/rich-snippets/config-structured-data.png)

 We setup to use SKU attribute as mpn also in this example.
 Check module [configuration](../configuration/#product-structured-data) to find out where to set it.

+#### Missing field "shippingDetails"

+It is optional field used by Google for merchant listing experiences.
+Module has subsection ["Merchant shipping details"](../configuration/#merchant-shipping-details) in "Product structured data" in stores configuration.
+Here you can setup all nessecery data.
+You may also check [Google docs](https://developers.google.com/search/docs/appearance/structured-data/product#merchant-listings_offer-shipping-details) regarding this topic.

+#### Missing field "hasMerchantReturnPolicy"

+It is optional field used by Google for merchant listing experiences.
+Module has subsection ["Merchant Return Policy"](../configuration/#merchant-return-policy) in "Product structured data" in stores configuration.
+Here you can choose return policy your store has and set country(ies) this policy applicable for.